GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical Element'>Logical Element</A><BR>Logical Element: Describes a conceptual Logical Element as specification for an implementation of a system, or system element.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Logical-Element'>Logical Element</A><BR>Logical Element: Describes a conceptual Logical Element as specification for an implementation of a system, or system element.<BR></html>

 ## SAF_LogicalEnvironment